Mixed media florals

 In bloom

-My work with florals has evolved — not only in material, but in feeling.
-There’s a new boldness, a freedom, that’s come through in the making.
+My work with florals has evolved—not only in material, but in feeling.
+There is a new boldness and freedom that has emerged through the process of making.

 As with all of my metal leaf work, the surface shifts depending on how you encounter it.
 Light changes everything.